arangodb-foxx/demo-aye-aye/README.md

 After [installing ArangoDB](http://www.arangodb.org/download), start your server and point it to the location of the cloned repository:

-    $ arangod --javascript.dev-app-path /path/to/aye_aye /path/to/your/arango_db
+    $ arangod --javascript.dev-app-path /path/to/aye-aye /path/to/your/arango_db

 Then start your Arango shell (`$ arangosh`) and run the following commands:

     arangosh> aal = require('org/arangodb/aal');
-    arangosh> aal.installDevApp('aye_aye', '/todo');
+    arangosh> aal.installDevApp('aye-aye', '/todo');

-In this case, aye_aye gets mounted to '/todo' as main directory (but you can of cause adjust the path to your liking).
+In this case, aye-aye gets mounted to '/todo' as main directory (but you can of cause adjust the path to your liking).
 Point your browser to `http://localhost:8529/todo/` to run the application.

 ## License